antfarm/rubymotion-libpd/README.txt

 To install libpd for iOS, execute ./bin/install_libpd.sh.
 Then run rake to build the app.

 As an introductory text to libpd read [6].
 For in-depth knowledge of Pure Data and sound design read [7] and [8].
-MacRuby, on which RubyMotion is based, is described in great detail in [9] and [10].
+MacRuby, on which RubyMotion is based, is described in detail in [9] and [10].

 ---